OfficeDev/Office-Add-in-samples/Samples/office-add-in-commands/powerpoint/README.md

 1. Install a recent version of [npm](https://www.npmjs.com/get-npm) and [Node.js](https://nodejs.org/) on your computer.
 To verify if you've already installed these tools, run the commands `node -v` and `npm -v` in your terminal.

 2. You need http-server to run the local web server.
-If you haven't installed this yet you can do this with the following command:
+If you haven't installed this yet you can do this with the following command.

     ```console
     npm install --global http-server